Sklyline d'Osaka

 FAQ: where to stay in Osaka

-Where to stay in Osaka on a budget?
+Where to stay cheaply in Osaka?

-Which neighbourhood for families?
+Which area for families?

-Which neighbourhood for going out at night?
+Which area for going out at night?

 Do you need a car in Osaka?